ddalton/xor/README.md

 Fix narrow call by replacing it with the ability to resolve the object based on the subtypes and join condition

-Issues in reconstituting an object -
-The collection object needs to be identified
-How to determine when to add an object to the collection?

-Table 1 - a, b, c, d, e, f     Ent1

-a, b, c -> a1, b1, c1

-Table 2  a1, b1, c1           Ent2

-a1, b1 -> a2, b2

-Table 3 a2, b2             Ent3

-a2 -> a3

-Table 4 a3              Ent4

-Column a -> Ent1.Ent2.Ent3.Ent4.a3
-Column b -> Ent1.Ent2.Ent3..b2

 Pending PlainJDBCTest cases
 ===========================
-foreign key inverse relationship name
-1. Deeply nested attribute.
-For e.g., a.b.c.d.e.f
-   Test how the join works in these cases
-   Make sure the Query auto-adds the join columns needed for reconstitution.

-   TODO: added assert statements to PlainJDBCTest#testDeeplyNested2

 2. Ensure that the absolute path is used to create the entity key and not relative path Currently the tree split occurs from the root node.
 This is wasteful.